reposense/RepoSense/docs/dg/projectManagement.md

 ## Hot patching after the release

-If critical bugs are found in the release, take the following takes to hot patch it:
+If critical bugs are found in the release, take the following steps to hot patch it:
 1. Switch to the `release` branch.
 1. Implement the fixes, commit them, and create a pull request from your forked `release` branch to the upstream `release` branch.
 1. After merging, release a new version of RepoSense with the `release` branch according to the above guide.